Last updated February 14, 2023

 • Attend to the first aid needs of youth and adult participants and staff members.

-• Render basic first aid and document care.
+• Render basic first aid and document care in digital forms.

 • Aid in coordination and communication with the Reservation Health Lodge Staff (Director and EMTs) and Camp Director in the event of an emergency.